lucapette/lucapette.github.com/_drafts/a-few-words-about-hiring.markdown

 - Degree or equivalent

   Honestly, who cares if you studied or not?
 Yes, it can be a requirement when you work on specific projects.
 For example, I once had to hire a lot of developers with a degree while leading a project for the Italian government (yeah we do have some form of "government", there's no proof it is helpful though), because it was one of their non-sense requirements.
 If you must hire people with a degree please give a proper explanation about it in your ad.
-The only significant difference I found while working with people that have a degree is that they sometimes start a sentence with ["I've read in this book".
-Well, I would hardly consider that a plus].
+The only significant difference I found while working with people that have a degree is that they sometimes start a sentence with "I've read in this book that...".
+Well, I would hardly consider that a plus.

 - Use of design patterns